maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 - Create Kubernetes manifests (YAML files) for both frontend and your chosen backend
 - Ensure services can discover and communicate (e.g., using `ClusterIP`)
 - Use **Minikube** to test locally
-- Provide documentation or a script to:
+- Provide clear documentation or scripts to:
   - Build and push Docker images to Minikube's Docker daemon
   - Apply Kubernetes configs to start the app
 ---

 ## Evaluation Criteria
 - **Code clarity & organisation** – Is the code readable, modular, testable and well-structured?
+- **Testing** - How did you use testing to support your development efforts
 - **Full-stack ownership** – Can you deliver a cohesive, working system with the required enhancements?
 - **Pragmatism** – Did you make thoughtful decisions and sensible trade-offs?
 - **DevOps awareness** – Is the system easy to build, run, and maintain?